-Community Hall
+Community Halls

-- xiii.
-A Community Hall is to be provided by the developer in the location shown on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C); - xiv.
-The Community Hall shall comprise a minimum gross floor area of 300m2 with an auditorium comprising a minimum of 200 m2, at least 2 smaller meeting rooms, required car parking and landscaping; and - xv.
-The Community Hall is to be provided prior to the creation of the 880th Final Lot that creates the need for the Community Hall.
+- xi.
+Community Halls are to be provided by the developer in the location shown on the Cumbalum Precinct B Structure Plan (Figure 1 Appendix C).
+One Community Hall is to be provided for every 880 Final Lots; - xii.
+Community Halls are to be provided comprising a minimum gross floor area of 250 m2.
+Each Community Hall is to include an auditorium comprising a minimum of 170 m2 and is to include required car parking and landscaping; and - xiii.
+The Community Halls are to be provided prior to the creation of the 880th Final Lot that creates the need for the Community Hall.